Everything we do at Suicide or Survive is driven by our 3 bottom lines:

 At Suicide or Survive we are committed to honouring all of our stakeholders.
 This includes:

 Participants: We honour the people who participate in our programmes by acting as partners rather than experts and by meeting them as equal human beings with different experiences and perspectives on life.
 We demonstrate this by providing a high quality physical environment and by listening to and hearing participants from their own perspective.
 We recognise that while we have a responsibility towards participants, we are not responsible for them – they are responsible for themselves.

 Partners: Everything we do we do in partnership.
-We believe that it is only by working together than we can achieve our aims of a mentally healthy society where suicide rates are reduced to their minimum.
+We believe that it is only by working together that we can achieve our aims of a mentally healthy society where suicide rates are reduced to their minimum.
 We strive to create relationships with our partners based on transparency, open communication and honesty.
 We create equitable agreements and commit ourselves to acting with care and integrity.

 Employees: We invest in the wellbeing of our employees by creating a positive work environment.
 We set time aside in every working day for mindfulness/meditation, healthy eating, exercise and fun.
 We are flexible and fair.